flesh/archwiz/README.md

 Last Update: 12 Jan 2012

 Arch Linux Installation Wizard AKA archwiz, is an Installation script file to install Arch Linux on a Hard Drive.

 This script was originally written by helmuthdu[at]gmail[dot]com prior to Nov 2012.
 It was modified by Jeffrey Scott Flesher: jeff[at]lightwizzard[dot]com

-Currently I only tested the Mate Install; I did note problems with other Desktops; the problem is in the Packages not the script; so most problems may be the packages.
+Currently I only tested the Environments I use; I did note problems with other Environments; the problem is in the Packages not the script; so most problems may be the packages.

 This is a bash script; I think its best to write this as a QT GUI Application;